zitongwu/Sudoku_Solver/README.md

 ### Zitong Wu, Oct.
 27, 2020

 <br >
 Models and solves a sudoku puzzle as as a propositional logic satisfiability problem.
-See [IMPLEMENTATION](https://github.com/zitongwu0301/Sudoku_Solver/blob/master/IMPLEMENTATION.md) for more information.
+See <a href="https://github.com/zitongwu0301/Sudoku_Solver/blob/master/IMPLEMENTATION.md">IMPLEMENATATION</a> for more information.

 Rule: the same single integer do not appear twice in the same row, column, diagonal, or any of the nine 9×9 playing board.